Tejaswini Khedkar

 What changed?

-We reduced the steps by creating shared database.
+I reduced the steps by creating shared database.
 This reduced wait times in approvals and manually sharing order status as the data became accessible for sales team.

 Challenges in order screen